20 Docker

 20.1 What is Docker?

-Two terms to know when working with Docker are container and image.
+Three terms to know when working with Docker are Dockerfile, image, and container.
 Containers and images work together but they serve different purposes in the Docker ecosystem.

-Containers: A Docker container is a runtime instance of a Docker image.
-When you run an image, Docker creates a container from that image.
+• Docker Container: A runtime instance of the Docker image, isolated from the host system, ensuring consistent behavior across environments.
+When we run an image, Docker creates a container from that image.
 A Docker image can exist without a container, but all containers must be instantiated from an image.

 20.1.1 How Docker works